-As the Dallas/Fort Worth experts in K-12 engineering design projects, RWB set out to offer multiple design options for Midlothian Heritage High School.
-MEP designs are not created equally.
-School districts must prioritize the features that are most important to them.
+As experienced designers of Dallas/Fort Worth K-12 projects, RWB offered many design options for Midlothian Heritage High School.
+MEP designs are not created equal.
+School districts must focus on features that are most important to them.
 Some of the variables include:

 - Initial cost

 - Ongoing operational costs